Post

 • Click Create

-Project directory and Python runtime configuration Project directory and Python runtime configuration
+Project directory and Python runtime configuration Project directory and Python runtime configuration - local env

 Running, Testing & Debugging Remotely